Apollo Nida’s Fiancee, Sherien Almufti, Cozies Up To Phaedra Parks’ Enemy, Kandi Burruss’ Mom Mama Joyce

 When the women said that they thought the divorce had already been finalized, with Cynthia, in a scene that was shown in a previous episode, confirming that Phaedra outright told her that the divorce was final, Apollo said that they were still in litigation.
 He then accused Phaedra of trying to trick him and harm in the divorce proceedings.

-As previously reported by the Inquisitr, Phaedra has confirmed the recent news that her divorce judgement has been thrown out by a judge who deemed it unfair to Apollo.
+As previously reported by the Inquisitr, Phaedra has confirmed the recent news that her divorce judgment has been thrown out by a judge who deemed it unfair to Apollo.
 Phaedra criticized Apollo for stopping the divorce when he’s already with Sherien.

 In her latest Bravo blog, Phaedra Parks expressed happiness that she missed the “ambush” at Kandi Burruss’ restaurant opening.
 Phaedra also said that it was disappointing for her to watch Sherien Almufti show up and the ensuing phone call from Apollo Nida.
 While Phaedra made it clear that she was disappointed with Apollo’s behavior, she didn’t say whether she thought Kandi was to blame in any way for what happened.
 Nor did Phaedra let out any criticism of Todd Tucker.